Meet Our Staff

 Reshann is proud to be the Coordinator of the Innisfail Family Day Home Society since 2016.
 She has worked in the office as a consultant since 2011 and previously as a Family Day Home provider with our agency.
 Before that she worked in various Early Learning Centres in Red Deer.
 She has 20 years’ experience in the Early Childhood Field, as a director, room supervisor, and directly working with all ages of children but specializing in infant and toddler care.

 Reshann is involved in various other volunteer committees that bring training and best practice to Front Line Early Childhood Educators.
 These volunteer committees include the Maximize Early Learning and Care Annual Conference, The Central Alberta Family Day Home Association, and the Alberta Family Child Care Association.

 It is her passion to encourage our educators to grow and achieve their full potential through training, teaching, mentoring, and supporting.

 Ella Brekke, Consultant & Child Development Supervisor

 Ella has been in the child care field since 2000, and has worked with the Innisfail Family Day Home Society since 2007, initially as a child care provider and then as a Consultant starting in 2010.
 She has also worked with the Red Deer College as a practicum coach and consultant.

-Ella currently sits as the vice-chare of the Central Alberta Family Day Home Association, and participates as an active volunteer and member on a variety of boards including the Alberta Family Child Care Association, the Governing Council of the Alberta Association for the Accreditation of Early Learning and Care Services, Innisfail Family and Community Support Services, and the Envision Children First Innisfail ECD Coalition.
+Ella currently sits as the vice-chair of the Central Alberta Family Day Home Association, and participates as an active volunteer and member on a variety of boards including the Alberta Family Child Care Association and the Innisfail Family and Community Support Services.

 She is particularly interested in advocacy work, as well as the Alberta Government’s development of the curriculum framework, children’s charter, and social policy framework.
 As a mother of two, she believes that high quality early learning and child care is an important factor in supporting families in reaching their fullest potential.